galaxyproject/galaxy-hub/src/admin/get-galaxy/index.md

 ```

 If you see no output, you are up to date.
 If you see a list of commits, a new version is available.
-We suggest checking the accompanying [news brief](/src/dev-news-briefs/index.md) first (if the release is to a newer major version of Galaxy), but you can also immediately pull the commits to your local Galaxy clone with:
+We suggest checking the accompanying [release notes](https://docs.galaxyproject.org/en/master/releases/index.html) first (if the release is to a newer major version of Galaxy), but you can also immediately pull the commits to your local Galaxy clone with:

 ```
-% git pull
+$ git pull
  ...
 ```